 For example, are you buying gold to diversify your retirement portfolio?
 Do you have a large or modest amount of money to invest in gold?
 Have you thought about where you would store gold if you decide to take possession of it?
 Have you compared the tax implications or the various forms of gold investment?
 Are you making a long-term investment, or are you more interested in trading gold?

-The 7 Best Ways to Invest in Gold
+Seven Different Ways to Invest in Gold

 - Gold Exchange Traded Funds (ETFs)